- Suggestions for Organizing the Thesis

 Preparation of the Thesis for Submission

 The Graduate College gives format specifications and details on all the materials to be submitted.
 Before preparing the thesis, the student should read this material carefully.
 All the requirements stated on the website must be met in full.
-Furthermore, the Department has its own guidelines and support available from the ECE Publications Office .
+Furthermore, the Department has its own guidelines and support available from ECE Editorial Services .

 All graduate students must apply for graduation by the deadline for their intended graduation period (May, August, or December).